Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   * Because pure functions can be evaluated in any order, they're really easy to evaluate in parallel.
-The compiler can even do this automatically for you, without changing the behavior of your program.
+The compiler can even do this automatically, without changing the behavior of your program.

+    This is one of the reasons why Haskell programs are so fast with multiple CPU cores.

 * It's much easier to write unit tests for pure functions.